modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 npm i -D @web/test-runner-helpers
 ```

-With that we get a `setViewport` method which we can put to good use.
+With that, we get a `setViewport` method which we can put to good use.

 ```js
 import { expect } from '@open-wc/testing';